-Free Skate With Islanders Today/Altona In Town Tonight - PortageOnline.com
+Free Skate With Islanders Today/Game With Altona Cancelled - PortageOnline.com

-The Portage Islanders are on the ice tonight for South Eastern Manitoba Hockey League action in Portage la Prairie.
-They host Altona at the PCU Centre.
+The Portage Islanders' game tonight against Altona is cancelled tonight in Portage la Prairie.
+They were set to host Altona at the PCU Centre.

-The Islanders are coming off their first loss of the year to Carman last week on home ice, and have dropped down to second place in the standings because of it.
-"We just need to play a little more disciplined game overall," says Islanders' forward Eric Delong.
-"We need to take fewer penalties and stick to the structure that we have.
-We kind of got away from that against Carman, and they're a good team and they took advantage of it."

-Altona's in sixth place at 4-7 this season.
-"They can score goals," admits Delong.
-"We're just going to match their work ethic, I feel with the guys we have in our locker room we'll be just fine, but we're going to have to work hard because they play an honest game."

 Free Skate At BDO